hopsoft/knockout_docs/README.md

-# KnockoutJS Docs
+# Knockout Docs

-This is a Github pages project for hosting API docs for KnockoutJS generated with Doccu.
+This is a Github pages project for hosting API docs for Knockout.js generated with Doccu.

 ## Generate Docs